-Using email instead of a phone call, or just before reaching out with a call, can have a lot of benefits but there are definitely some things to keep in mind in order to improve your results and effectiveness.
+Using email instead of a phone call, or just before reaching out with a call, can have a lot of benefits, but there are definitely some things to keep in mind in order to improve your results and effectiveness.

-1. Avoid the insta-delete
+1. Avoid the instant delete

 2. Don’t design your email to have a one-to-many appearance

 One key principle to adopt to help minimize the instant delete is to avoid having a one-to-many appearance in your cold email.
 This refers to whether the prospect thinks you wrote the email just for them or that you wrote the email once and are sending that same email to a number of different people.

 The logic here is that if the email is one-to-many, the recipient can develop a few very quick and very negative assumptions:

 - You are a salesperson trying to sell something

 - You did not write and send this specifically to me